Kong/docs.konghq.com/src/gateway/kong-manager/auth/sessions.md

 cookie, it would not benefit them since the cookie is encrypted.
 The encrypted session data may be stored either in Kong or the cookie itself.

-## Configuration to Use the Sessions Plugin with Kong Manager
+## Configuration the Sessions plugin for Kong Manager

 To enable sessions authentication, configure the following: